rapidfort/community-images/community_images/prometheus/bitnami/README.md

 [![FOSSA Status][fossa-badge]][fossa-link]

-# RapidFort hardened image for NATS
+# RapidFort hardened image for Prometheus

-RapidFort’s container optimization process hardened this NATS container.
+RapidFort’s container optimization process hardened this Prometheus container.
 This container is free to use and has no license limitations.

-It is the same as the [Bitnami NATS][source-image-repo-link] image but more secure.
+It is the same as the [Bitnami Prometheus][source-image-repo-link] image but more secure.

 Every day, we optimize and harden a variety of Docker Hub’s most famous images.
 Check out our [entire library](https://hub.docker.com/u/rapidfort) of secured containers.
 <br>